Josh Homme: Legal issues and controversies

 Following a September 2013 performance at Jay-Z's Made in America Festival, Homme made comments about Jay-Z during a radio interview with CBC Radio 2's Strombo Show.
 He explained that his band was frisked by the event's security team prior to the performance and referred to Jay-Z's personal interaction with the band as a marketing stunt: "[Jay-Z] has his security frisking the bands on the way in.
 I just told them, 'If you open up my bag I'm not playing, so I guess it's up to you whether we are playing or not.' [...]
 He also gave us some champagne and wanted us to take a photo with it.
 And I thought, 'That's not a gift, that is a marketing tool.'
 So I destroyed it."

-In September 2017, Royal Blood frontman Mike Kerr discussed Homme's drinking habits and told Radio X interviewer Gordon Smart, "I can't go anywhere near [Homme] without having an unbelievable amount of tequila in my body.
-I did hide from him once [while touring together] because I could hear him coming and I was like, 'Oh no, I'm gonna have to do more tequila,' so I hid in the toilets of the dressing room."

 In December 2017, Homme was captured on video kicking the camera of Shutterstock photographer Chelsea Lauren into her face during KROQ's Almost Acoustic Christmas concert in Los Angeles.
 After staying through the show and photographing subsequent bands, Lauren went to Cedars-Sinai for treatment.
 In a statement, Homme claimed that he had been kicking over lighting equipment and was unaware that he had kicked Lauren until he was informed of it the next day.
 Lauren disputed this, stating that he had made eye contact with her before kicking her.
 Homme later issued a video response in which he admitted to kicking Lauren and apologized to her.